AndlerRL/ai-agents-server/README.md

    - Server will start but OpenAI features will be disabled

 2. **WebSocket Connection Failed**
-   - Check if port 3000 is available
+   - Check if port 3001 is available
    - Verify CORS settings for browser connections

 3. **Memory Store Full**
    - Increase `MEMORY_MAX_SIZE` in configuration
    - Implement periodic cleanup

+4. **MCP Server Not Starting**
+   - Check MCP server command is correct
+   - Verify server dependencies are installed
+   - Review `/stats/mcp` for error details

 ### Debug Mode